Holy Land Pilgrimage with Gila

 Photo: Gila Yudkin

-Valley of Ben Hinnom looking northwest
+Valley of Ben Hinnom in 2024

 It was Hezekiah's father Ahaz who had introduced the many pagan and idolatrous practices which gave the valley of Gai Ben Hinnom, shortened to Gehenna its reputation of evil.
 And Hezekiah's son and successor Manassah compounded the evil by forcing his son to pass through fire in the valley of Gehenna.